 The school's technology infrastructure is designed to minimise the risks associated with adult and pupil use of technology.
-This is provided and maintained by The ICT Service on behalf of the local authority.
-Safeguards built into the school's infrastructure include:

-Secure, private EastNet internet connection to each school with a direct link to the National Education Network.
+- Managed firewalling running Unified threat management (UTM) that provides restrictions on download of software, apps and file types from known compromised sites. - Monitoring and Filtering overseen by the ICT Service and weekly alerts

-- Managed firewalling running Unified threat management (UTM) that provides restrictions on download of software, apps and file types from known compromised sites. - Foundation DDoS mitigation service, security analysts carefully monitor the patterns of traffic across the network. - Enhanced web filtering provided to all EastNet sites as standard. - Optional SSL decryption available on web traffic to allow for greater visibility of sites being accessed and requested. - Antivirus package provided as part of EastNet Connection.
+- Foundation DDoS mitigation service, security analysts carefully monitor the patterns of traffic across the network. - Enhanced web filtering and monitoring across the whole school. - Antivirus package.